Classroom Games for Teaching Economics

 economics-games.com project is led by Nicolas Gruyer and Nicolas Toublanc.

-Nicolas Gruyer specialized in Economics after aeronautical engineering studies at ISAE Sup'Aero.
-After completing a PhD in Economics at the Toulouse School of Economics, he worked as a professor at ENAC (french Civil Aviation National School) for 10 years.
+After completing a PhD in Economics at the Toulouse School of Economics, Nicolas Gruyer worked as a professor at ENAC (french Civil Aviation National School) for 10 years.
 During this period, he taught Microeconomics, Industrial Organization and Business Games at ENAC and Air Transport Economics at TSE, and an important part of his teachings was based on economic experiments and games.
 Since 2012 he is creating games for teaching economics (projects economics-games.com and lud.io).

 Nicolas Toublanc worked for 11 years in software development on web and industrial projects (Airbus, SNCF, Nespresso, ...).
 Freelance since 2011, he is responsible for the technical development of projects economics-games.com and lud.io.